What Is Gently Cooked Dog Food?

 Puppies are growing and hence they require additional sustenance to help them continue to grow into healthy adult dogs.
 You can give them 2%- 3% of their ideal adult weight.

-A good rule of thumb to follow is to mix in a very small amount of new food on day one and gradually alter from day to day basis.
+If you are switching from kibble to gently cooked dog food, a good rule of thumb to follow is to mix in a very small amount of new food on day one and gradually alter from day to day basis.
 This would allow their digestion systems to adjust to the new diet.

 How do you balance homemade dog food?